In-patient luxury rehab center in Thailand

 5. Methamphetamine

-Methamphetamine is a powerful nervous system stimulant.
-It’s among the most dangerous addictive substances.
-Methamphetamine addiction is a serious disorder wherein a person is physically and psychologically dependent on methamphetamine and keeps using the drug regardless of consequences and despite attempts to stop.
+Methamphetamine is a powerful nervous system stimulant and is among the most dangerous addictive substances.
+Methamphetamine addiction is a serious disorder that causes physical and psychological dependence on methamphetamine and elevates compulsive drug use.

-Genetic and environmental factors interact with crucial developmental stages in a person’s life to contribute to the development of addiction.
-Peer pressure, past physical or sexual abuse and other types of trauma, early exposure to drugs, and family history all contribute to meth addiction.
+The causes of methamphetamine addiction may be attributed to the Genetic and environmental factors that interact with crucial developmental stages in life to contribute to the development of addiction.
+Peer pressure, history of physical or sexual abuse and trauma, early drug exposure, and family influence contribute to meth addiction.

-Upon thorough physical and psychological evaluation, healthcare professionals also ensure a person meets the criteria from DSM-5 to establish the diagnosis.
+Methamphetamine addiction diagnosis involves a comprehensive physical and psychological evaluation where healthcare professionals ensure that the criteria from DSM-5 to establish the diagnosis are met.

 6. Inhalants

 Inhalants are medical, industrial, or household products that produce strong vapors that people inhale to experience rush or high effects.
-Inhalant addiction is a type of SUD indicated by the continued use of inhalants and the development of various consequences because of it.
+Inhalant addiction is a type of substance use disorder characterized by the compulsive consumption of inhalants and the development of various consequences.

-In 2020, around 2.4 million people aged 12 and older in the U.S. reported using inhalants within the last 12 months.
-Among people from the same age group, 215,000 were addicted to inhalants in the past year.
+In 2021, around 2.2 million people aged 12 and older in the U.S. reported using inhalants within the last 12 months.
+Among people from the same age group, 335,000 were addicted to inhalants in the same year, according to the National Institute on Drug Abuse.

-Causes that contribute to the development of addiction to inhalants include genetic predisposition, peer pressure, history of substance abuse, underlying mental health disorders, and exposure to inhalants through social media or social circles.
+Causes that contribute to the development of addiction to inhalants include genetic predisposition, peer pressure, history of substance abuse, underlying mental health disorders, and exposure to inhalants through social circles.

 7. Club drugs

-Club drugs are drugs mainly used by adolescents and young adults at nightclubs, concerts, and bars to reduce inhibitions and heighten sensory perceptions.
-Addiction to club drugs is a disorder wherein a person experiences physical and psychological effects or changes when they stop taking the drugs.
+Club drugs are mainly consumed at nightclubs, concerts, and bars to reduce inhibitions and heighten sensory perceptions.
+Club drug addiction is a condition characterized by physical and psychological withdrawal symptoms upon cessation of drug use.

-While club drug addiction requires more research, in one study lifetime use of any club drug was up to 15% whereas ecstasy rates were around 14.8% and LSD at 14%.
+While club drug addiction requires more research, lifetime use of any club drug was up to 15%.
+In contrast, ecstasy rates were around 14.8% and LSD at 14%, according to a study by the National Survey on Drug Use and Health and the Monitoring the Future Study.

-The main cause of addiction to club drugs is the desire to enhance sociability and reduce inhibitions.
-A big role in the development of addiction belongs to changes in neurotransmitters in the brain.
-A person’s genetics, family history, and environment also play a role here.
+The leading cause of addiction to club drugs is the desire to enhance sociability and reduce inhibitions.
+Factors contributing to the development of addiction include changes in neurotransmitters in the brain, genetic predisposition, family history, and environmental influences.

 Effects of club drug addiction include confusion, sleep deprivation, depression, paranoia, and anxiousness.
 Blood pressure and heart rate are also increased.

-Healthcare professionals usually diagnose club drug addiction when patients meet the criteria for SUD in DSM-5.
-Of course, the diagnostic process will also involve patient evaluation.
+Healthcare professionals diagnose club drug addiction when patients meet the criteria for SUD in DSM-5 and involve patient evaluation.

 Can drug addiction be cured?